Create your first Node.js application

 Build a shopping list application using Node, SQLite, and RESTful services

-This tutorial is the sixth part of a series introducing you to Node.js basic concepts and then showing you how to apply those concepts.
-So far, you’ve installed Node, learned basic Node.js concepts, and taken a deep dive into the Node event loop.
+If you are following along this learning path, you’ve installed Node, learned basic Node.js concepts, and taken a deep dive into the Node event loop.
 Now it’s time to put that knowledge to use on a real-world project.

 Get the code

-The code you need to follow along with the examples in this learning path are in my GitHub repo.
+The code you need to follow along with the examples in this tutorial is in my GitHub repo:

 As a proof-of-concept, the retailer requested a shopping list application.
 Your company started the project to write a minimally viable product (MVP) for the shopping list, but the Node developer who was working on it suddenly left the company.
 The project must be finished, or the customer will take its business elsewhere.

 The Shopping List MVP consists of 10 user stories.
-This section contains the stories that you must complete before the MVP can be shown to the customer.
-Due to the incredibly short timeframe, these stories will act as functional specs for the Shopping List MVP.
+This section contains the stories that you need to complete before the MVP can be shown to the customer.
+Because of the incredibly short timeframe, these stories act as functional specs for the Shopping List MVP.

 Each story has a brief description, along with a list of high-level requirements that must be met before the story will be considered accepted.

-The stories are implemented in the order given below.
+The stories are implemented in the following order:

 Items: Find by ID